koto-lang/koto/docs/language/generators.md

 check!
 (11, 12, 13)
 ```

-## Iterator adaptors
+## Custom Iterator Adaptors

-A generator that modifies another iterator's output is known as an _iterator adaptor_.
+A generator that modifies another iterator's output is an _iterator adaptor_.

-Inserting an adaptor into the `iterator` module makes it available in any iterator chain.
+Inserting a generator into the `iterator` module makes it available in any iterator chain.

 ```koto
 # Make an iterator adaptor that yields